-The implementation of faster and more efficient 3G and 4G networks have reduced the demand for 2G.
+The implementation of faster and more efficient 3G and 4G networks have reduced the demand for 2G consumer mobile phone contracts (the key driver of network evolution).
 Providers have reassessed the need to provide 2G and are gradually decommissioning the 2G network.

 The first to remove 2G services was Asian service provider KDDI who stopped offering 2G in 2008.
 Other’s soon followed: